-The hike to Island Lake is approximately ten miles.
-The average hiker should be able to reach the lake in a day.
-However, the hike is more commonly done in several days, allowing the hiker(s) to take their time and enjoy the beautiful area.
-Seneca Lake offers great camping and is approximately halfway to Island Lake.
+To access Island Lake, the hike is about 10 miles.
+Most hikers should be able to reach the lake in a day, but it’s more often done in 2 days, allowing hikers to take their time.
+Seneca Lake offers great camping and is an ideal mid-way resting point while en route to Island Lake.

-Island Lake is most easily accessed from the Elkhart Park trailhead located approximately 15 miles North of Pinedale, Wyoming.
-A Forest Service Campground is also conveniently located at the trailhead.
-Elkhart Park, at an elevation of nearly 9,100 feet is the highest trailhead in the Wind River Mountain Range.
+Island Lake is most easily accessed from the Elkhart Park trailhead, around 15 miles North of Pinedale.
+A USFS Campground is also conveniently located at the trailhead.
+Elkhart Park, at nearly 9,100 feet, is the highest trailhead in the Wind River Mountain Range.